Simplified client-side architecture scheme

 Wasm64 (support the wasm32 mode, with linear memory sizes up to 4 GiB)

 So, is WebAssembly a technology for front-end developers?
 In my opinion, it is not.
 Of course, we will be using it but on a basis of API communication.
-WASM is a technology that definitely gives more space for backend developers to enhance performance and create scalable applications.
+WASM is a technology that definitely gives more space for backend developers to enhance performance and develop scalable web applications.
 The potential use of WebAssembly together with the two other web technologies looks very interesting, and for me, they perfectly complement each other.

 The first combo is WASM with Progressive Web Apps (PWA).
 This is a quite obvious combination, considering the fact that PWA offers the user functionality similar to native applications for regular websites and web applications, e.g working offline.